-- Establishes the Chafee Foster Care Independence Program (CFCIP) which provides federal funds to help eligible youth: - Transition to self-sufficiency by providing services such as assistance in obtaining a high school diploma, career exploration, vocational training, job placement and retention, training in daily living skills, training in budgeting and financial management skills, substance abuse prevention, and preventive health activities (including smoking avoidance, nutrition education, and pregnancy prevention). - Receive the education, training, and services necessary to obtain employment. - Prepare for and enter post-secondary training and educational institutions. - Provide personal and emotional support to youth through mentors and the promotion of interactions with dedicated adults. - Provide financial, housing, counseling, employment, education, and other appropriate support and services to former foster care recipients between 18 and 21 years of age to complement their own efforts to achieve self-sufficiency and to assure that program participants recognize and accept their personal responsibility for preparing for and then making the transition from adolescence to adulthood. - Establishes the Education and Training Voucher (ETV) Program - The Promoting Safe and Stable Families amendments to the Chafee Act of 2001 established ETV Program.
+- o Establishes the Chafee Foster Care Independence Program (CFCIP).
+The 2018 Family First Prevention Services Act amended this Act by renaming the program the John H. Chafee Foster Care Program for Successful Transition to Adulthood (Chafee Program) and making changes to the program purposes and populations of youth eligible to receive services.
+The Chafee program provides federal funds to help eligible youth: - Transition to self-sufficiency by providing services such as assistance in obtaining a high school diploma, career exploration, vocational training, job placement and retention, training in daily living skills, training in budgeting and financial management skills, substance abuse prevention, and preventive health activities (including smoking avoidance, nutrition education, and pregnancy prevention). - Receive the education, training, and services necessary to obtain employment. - Prepare for and enter post-secondary training and educational institutions.

+- Provide personal and emotional support to youth through mentors and the promotion of interactions with dedicated adults. - Provide financial, housing, counseling, employment, education, and other appropriate support and services to former foster care youth currently or formerly in foster care recipients between 18 and 21 23 years of age to complement their own efforts to achieve self-sufficiency and to assure that program participants recognize and accept their personal responsibility for preparing for and then making the transition from adolescence to adulthood. - o Establishes the Education and Training Voucher Program

+The Promoting Safe and Stable Families amendments to the Chafee Act of 2001 established the Education and Training Vouchers (ETV) Program.
 It provides federal and state funds to help foster youth with expenses associated with college and post-secondary vocational training programs.

-- Clarifies that independent living activities should not be seen as an alternative to permanence for children/youth and can be provided concurrently regardless of permanency goal. - Imposed penalties for misuse of funds or non-compliance with data reporting requirements. - Increased accountability and performance standards for states in providing independent living services and improving outcomes.

-CFCIP and ETV focus on collaborating and coordinating independent living services with other federal, state and community based agencies and providers that serve youth.
-There are six (6) outcomes used for the purpose of evaluating efforts in preparing youth for adulthood, self-sufficiency, and interdependence as they transition from foster care.
+- o Clarifies that independent living activities should not be seen as an alternative to permanence for children/youth and can be provided concurrently regardless of permanency goal. - o Imposed penalties for misuse of funds or non-compliance with data reporting requirements. - o Increased accountability and performance standards for states in providing independent living services and improving outcomes. - o The Chafee Program and ETV focus on collaborating and coordinating independent living services with other federal, state and community based agencies and providers that serve youth.
+There are six outcomes used for the purpose of evaluating efforts in preparing youth for adulthood, selfsufficiency, and interdependence as they transition from foster care.

-The six (6) outcomes are:
+The six outcomes are:

 - Youth financial self-sufficiency;

-- Youth educational attainment;
+- Youth educational (academic or vocational) attainment;

 - Youth positive connections with adults;

 - Experience with homelessness among youth;

 - High-risk behavior among youth; and,

 - Youth access to health insurance.

-National Youth in Transition Database (NYTD)
+- National Youth in Transition Database (NYTD)